Ka tū ana koe kei te taumata o Tongariro maunga,

 Working towards a vision of Whānau Ora was easy for Chas.
 Because he is a dedicated husband, father and whānau member, for him, whānau ora is not a ‘work’ policy but his ‘normal’ way of life and lifestyle.
 Others recognise the authenticity of this, as he is often sought out as a coach and a mentor within Whanau Ora.

 It has been a pleasure to watch Chas support the growth of Māori staff, but also non-Māori.
 An example: one of our colleagues, with no New Zealand family, recently had her first child.
 Chas has become a koro figure for her, and he was acknowledged by her family when they came to Aotearoa.

 Māori leadership is about the person and their integrity.
-Chas demonstrates integrity each day, and people chose to seek and follow his advice.
-A leader is not measured by what they do, but by others that choose to follow.
+Chas demonstrates integrity each day, and people choose to seek and follow his advice.
+A leader is not measured by what they do but by others that choose to follow.

 Hingatu Thompson, Māori Health Service Improvement Manager, Ministry Of Health, Ngāti Rangiwewehi, Te Aitanga-a-Hauiti 2018